Skip to contents

 show.idents.names.colors

 Logical.
-If TRUE, the function will display the colors specified by the idents.colors parameter next to identities names.
+If TRUE, the function will display the colors specified in idents.colors next to identity names.

 show.idents.oppo.colors

 Logical.
-If TRUE, the function will display the colors specified by the idents.colors parameter on the opposite side of identities names.
+If TRUE, the function will display the colors specified in idents.colors on the opposite side of identity names.

 split.colors

 Character.
-A vector of colors to use for the split.by identity, of same length as the number of identities in the split.by identity or supplied to the split.idents parameter.
+The color names for each split.by identity or in split.idents.
 If NULL, uses a custom set of colors from colors.
 Ignored if split.by = NULL.

 show.split.names.colors

 Logical.
-If TRUE, the function will display the colors specified by the split.colors parameter next to identities names.
+If TRUE, the function will display the colors specified in split.colors next to identity names.
 Ignored if split.by = NULL.

 show.split.oppo.colors

 Logical.
-If TRUE, the function will display the colors specified by the split.colors parameter on the opposite side of identities names.
+If TRUE, the function will display the colors specified in split.colors on the opposite side of identity names.
 Ignored if split.by = NULL.

 order.idents

 Character or Numeric.
-A vector specifying either 'reverse' or the levels (as character or as numeric values corresponding to the indexes) of the active.ident identity to order the cells.
+Either 'reverse', or the identities (as names or as numerical values corresponding to the indices) of the active.ident metadata or in idents to order the cells.

 order.split

 Character or Numeric.
-A vector specifying either 'reverse' or the levels (as character or as numeric values corresponding to the indexes) of the split.by identity to order the cells.
+Either 'reverse', or the split.by identities (as names or as numerical values corresponding to the indices) or in split.idents to order the cells.
 Ignored if split.by = NULL.

 order.colors

 Logical.
-If TRUE, the colors for the active.ident identity and the split.by identity will automatically be ordered according to order.idents and order.split.
+If TRUE, the data.colors and split.colors will automatically be ordered according to order.idents and order.split.
 Ignored if order.idents and order.split are NULL.

 kmeans.repeats

 Numeric.
-The number of k-means runs to get a consensus k-means clustering.
+The number of runs to get a consensus K-means clustering.
 Ignored if features.kmeans = 1.

 shuffle.cells